Investors create impacts on society and the environment at a number of different levels.

 Impact Value works with investors and NGOs at all of these levels.
 For example, we -

-(a) work with impact investment funds - including development finance institutions and charitable foundations - to help them design their investment strategies so that they can maximise their impact
+(a) work with impact investment funds - including development finance institutions and charitable foundations - to help them design their investment strategies so that they can maximise their impact, and to help them monitor and evaluate that impact to enable feedback for learning and improvement

 (b) work with investment managers to review the resilience of their portfolio in the light of social and environmental trends